osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview

-Similar to the traditional Dynamo Player, Kumiko allows you to run your Dynamo scripts.
+Kumiko is similar to the traditional Dynamo Player, as it allows you to run your Dynamo scripts.
 However, it surpasses standard functionalities by providing enhanced portability, a version-controlled collaboration with git and easy script sharing with other members.

 ## Requirements
 Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
 The main requirements include: